samueleverett01/Depreciated-Perpindicular-Projection-Map-Work/README.md

-# A-Curious-Algorithm
+# The dynamics of a "Projected Anglular Step Function"

-In the "Curious Algorithm" notebook, I implement an iterate function that produces interesting repeating geometric shapes out of triangles.
-In the notebook, I analyze some examples of these different shapes, revealing some interesting patterns and formulas that arise out of the process.
+This repository contains the programs used to simulate the application of an iterated step function over triangles.
+The application of this function over triangles generates a discrete dynamical system, and this software is used to gain an intuition into the behavior of the system.
+The bifurcation diagram represents the dynamics of the system over isosceles triangles.

-This notebook is intentionally light on both the mathematics and computer science aspects of the process, as the write up is meant to simply display the interesing shapes this algorithm "comes up with".
-To see the code that I wrote to make the algorithm, see `TriangleFunctions.py`.
+The `TriangleFunctions.py` is the program used to generate the diagrams, and the different bifurcation diagram notebooks are used to generate variants of the bifurcation diagrams.

-The **A Curious Algorithm.pdf** file gives an updated, more thorough write-up in LaTeX form.
+The **A Curious Algorithm.pdf** file gives a simple discription of the system, written for a math magazine.